Sxuno/GTA5-Model-Documentation/Documentation.md

 # Data file types

-**Rpf**
+## Rpf

 > Archivefile, wich can contains different datafiles.
 Existing RPF can be deactivated throu content.xml in an dlc.

-**Ytype**

-Asset definition file
+## Ytype

-Definition file with xml case sensitive syntax which providing additional data for the system like draw boundings, physics directorie and more.
+Asset definition file with case sensitive xml syntax which providing additional data for the system like draw boundings, physics directorie and more.

-*Assettypes*
+***Assettypes***
 >
 >  Drawable
 >